 Did the Spider who fell on my pillow last night

-disregard my weighty self out of pity, leave her to her deep, deep sleep,
+disregard my weighty self out of pity,

 her long, thick dreams,